 “Leave the tedious job to me” subject lines

 Constantly producing blog content can be challenging.
 Generating new ideas, writing them down, editing, and proofreading take a lot of time and effort.
-Let your recipient know that you’re willing to take care of their next blog post.
+Let your recipient know you’re willing to take care of their next blog post.

 1. {website}’s next blog post.
 All the hard work is mine